MicrobiologyETHZ/Methods_in_Microbiomics/docs/taxonomic_profiling/zDB.rst

 Input Files for zDB
 ^^^^^^^^^^^^^^^^^^^

-- Input csv file containing the path to .gbk files.
+- Input csv file containing the path to `.gbk` files.
-- The requirement of annotated genomes (.gbk files) implies that the user is responsible for the annotation of the genomes.
-Here are some examples of annotation tools you can use: bakta, prokka, PGAP.
+- The requirement of annotated genomes (`.gbk` files) implies that the user is responsible for the annotation of the genomes.
+Here are some examples of annotation tools you can use: `bakta`, `prokka`, `PGAP`.
 - The input genomes (minimum 2) can be publicly available and/or newly sequenced ones.